Nigel Mansell: CART IndyCar World Series

 Mansell then signed with Newman/Haas Racing to pair with Mario Andretti in the CART series, replacing Mario's son Michael who moved to F1 and McLaren.
-At the season opener at Surfers Paradise, Australia, he became the first "rookie" to take pole position and win his first race.
-A few weeks later however, he suffered a substantial crash at the Phoenix International Raceway, severely injuring his back.
+At the season opener in Surfers Paradise, Australia, he became the first "rookie" to take pole position and win his first race.
+A few weeks later he suffered a substantial crash at the Phoenix International Raceway, severely injuring his back.
 At the 1993 Indianapolis 500, Mansell would lead the race only to finish third after losing the lead to Emerson Fittipaldi and Arie Luyendyk after a poor restart.
-On his 40th birthday, however, Mansell would avenge his loss at Indianapolis to score a 200-mile race victory at New Hampshire International Speedway, perhaps his most exciting CART victory.
-He would go on to score five wins for the 1993 CART season, which, with more high-placed finishes, was good enough to earn him the championship.
+On his 40th birthday Mansell would avenge his loss at Indianapolis to score a 200-mile race victory at New Hampshire International Speedway, perhaps his most exciting CART victory.
+He would go on to score five wins in the 1993 CART season, which, with more high-placed finishes, was good enough to earn him the championship.
 This enabled Mansell to become the only driver in history to hold both the Formula One and CART championships at the same time; when he won the 1993 CART championship he was still the reigning F1 world champion, the 1993 F1 championship not yet having been decided.

 Following this successful season in CART, Mansell received several awards, including a Gold Medal from the Royal Automobile Club and the 1994 ESPY Award for Best Driver.

 His Newman/Haas car was much less reliable the following year, 1994, and results suffered.
-It was during this season that Mansell "wore out his welcome" in the United States with glimpses of rude behaviour, particularly after he was knocked out of the Indianapolis 500.
-After the crash, he stormed out of the track hospital, and refused medical care.
-When reporter Dr. Jerry Punch asked Mansell if he had spoken with Dennis Vitolo, the driver who had crashed into him, Mansell replied, "You speak to him" and shoved the camera away.
-Subsequently, Mansell was due to sign autographs at a K-mart store (the primary sponsor of his car), but because of a lack of demand the event was cancelled.
 Mansell was also the catalyst for the breakdown in the relationship between himself and Mario Andretti.
-Mario has since remarked "I guess if Ronnie Peterson was the best team-mate I ever had, Nigel Mansell was the worst" and "I had a lot of respect for him as a driver, but not as a man".
+Andretti has since remarked "I guess if Ronnie Peterson was the best team-mate I ever had, Nigel Mansell was the worst" and "I had a lot of respect for him as a driver, but not as a man".